snap-adu-logo-color

 Leach Field

-Because it is most common for septic tanks to connect to a leach field, this system is often referred to as the “traditional septic system.”
+This system is often referred to as the “traditional septic system” because it is the most common.
 A leach field is the most eco-friendly method of waste distribution, because it allows for the recycling and replenishing of liquids back into the ecosystem through the use of perforated pipes.
-This style of septic is generally the most cost-effective as well, averaging around $25-30K for design and installation for a system to accommodate a typical ADU.
-However, leach fields also take up the most underground space, which means this system is not a viable option for all property owners.
-Certain lots present challenges for a traditional leach field.
-In those situations, there are alternative septic seepage systems that can be utilized.
+This style of septic is generally the most cost-effective as well.
+They average around $25-30K for design and installation for a system to accommodate a typical ADU.
+However, leach fields also take up the most underground space, so it is not always a viable option.
+Certain lots present challenges for a traditional leach field, so there are alternative septic systems that can be utilized.

 Vertical Seepage Pit

-A vertical seepage pit acts in a similar manner to a leach field, although a large concrete cylinder takes the place of a whole field of pipes.
-This system is typically used in situations where the space available on the property is not large enough for a leach field, which can be quite extensive in size.
+A vertical seepage pit acts in a similar manner to a leach field.
+The difference is a large concrete cylinder takes the place of a whole field of pipes.
+This system is typically used in situations where the space available on the property is not large enough for a leach field.
 The pit is often buried about six feet under the soil and extends deep into the ground, where bacteria actually dispose of all waste.
 This style of septic is more heavily regulated than leach fields, because your waste is not processed to the same extent as with a leach field.
 Vertical seepage pits are often allowed only in coastal settings where groundwater is mixed and purified with saltwater.
 See a map of where vertical seepage pits are allowed in San Diego County.

 Horizontal Seepage Pit

-These pits are very similar to their vertical counterparts, so little additional explanation is needed.
+Horizontal pits are very similar to vertical pits.
 However, it is worth noting that horizontal seepage pits require deep soil and good percolation, which we will discuss later.
-Both horizontal and vertical seepage pits are notably more expensive than leach fields, costing around $60-70K and are only used in locations of limited space.
+Both horizontal and vertical seepage pits are notably more expensive than leach fields.
+Horizontal pits cost around $60-70K and are only used in locations of limited space.

 When can I get a septic permit in San Diego County?
 Do I need a building permit?

 In San Diego County, to obtain a septic permit, you must first have an approved set of building plans.
 These plans should accurately reflect the number of bedrooms indicated on the septic layout approval.
-This ensures that the septic system is designed to accommodate the specific needs of your property based on its size and bedroom count.
+This ensures that the septic system is designed to accommodate the specific needs of your property.
+Read more about choosing the right size ADU.

 Navigating the complexities of septic systems for your ADU can be intricate and often requires professional guidance.
 Whether you’re considering utilizing an existing system, installing a new one, or connecting to a municipal sewer, it’s essential to stay informed and compliant with the latest regulations and environmental health standards.
-Keep in mind that the information provided here is an overview based on current practices and may change as new technologies emerge and regulations evolve.
-Always consult with a qualified septic contractor or local regulatory agency to ensure that your project meets all necessary requirements and is executed safely and legally.
+Keep in mind that the information provided here is an overview based on current practices.
+It may change as new technologies emerge and regulations evolve.
+Always consult with a qualified septic contractor or local regulatory agency to ensure that your project meets all necessary requirements.
 By doing so, you’ll be taking a significant step towards a successful and sustainable ADU project.

 Learn more on this topic